Ryuker/webtube/notes/webtube-notes.md

   - added grid styling to the container div for the video cards and categories
 ## Categories
 - Added CategoryPills component with buttons
-- added new variant to make on of the buttons dark
+- added new variant to make one of the buttons dark